2001 Monaco Grand Prix: Practice

-After taking Friday off—a feature of the event timetable unique to Monaco— the drivers returned to action on Saturday morning in clear weather.
+After taking Friday off—a feature of the event timetable that was unique to Monaco— the drivers returned to action on Saturday morning in clear weather.
 Ralf Schumacher complained of head and neck pain following his crash in the second session and was treated by his team's physiotherapist before being ordered to rest until Saturday.
-Nevertheless, he lapped quickest in the third practice session at 1 minute and 21.036 seconds, ahead of Villeneuve, Coulthard, Michael Schumacher, Sauber's Kimi Räikkönen, Irvine, Alesi, Frentzen, Panis and Trulli.
+Nevertheless, he lapped quickest in the third practice session at 1:21.036, ahead of Villeneuve, Coulthard, Michael Schumacher, Sauber's Kimi Räikkönen, Irvine, Alesi, Frentzen, Panis and Trulli.
 After 13 minutes, Verstappen's engine failed, and laid oil at La Rascasse corner, prompting a quarter of an hour stoppage for marshals to clear it with sand.
 Luciano Burti's Prost car had a mechanical failure that sent him veering into the Sainte Devote tyre wall and narrowly avoided hitting multiple stationary recovery vehicles with three minutes remaining.
 Burti was unhurt.

 The delay to dry the oil at La Rascasse turn delayed the start of the fourth session by 10 minutes.
-Once underway, Häkkinen was fastest with a 1-minute and 18.282 seconds lap, followed by Michael Schumacher, Ralf Schumacher, Coulthard, Irvine, Trulli, Montoya, Barrichello, Alesi and Frentzen.
+Once underway, Häkkinen was fastest with a lap of 1:18.282, followed by Michael Schumacher, Ralf Schumacher, Coulthard, Irvine, Trulli, Montoya, Barrichello, Alesi and Frentzen.
 Alonso spun 180 degrees at the Loews hairpin and blocked the track.
 Frentzen stopped into Casino Square corner and track marshals extricated his car.
 Räikkönen and Bernoldi had separate crashes at the Swimming Pool complex and La Rascasse corner; Bernoldi's front wing got lodged in Häkkinen's front suspension.
 Giancarlo Fisichella spun at La Racasse and blocked the circuit as track marshals extricated his Benetton car.